 I stumbled home, a few drinks in.
 I thought about how I used to love.
 No, how hard I used love.
-I tried to find meaning between the small pores on our faces, my head inches from our picture hung on my fridge.
-The physical image meant nothing to me, but I stared at it more than once a day, because the apertures mattered.
+I tried to find meaning between the pores on our faces, my head inches from our picture hung on my fridge.
+The physical image meant nothing to me, but I stared at it several times a day, because the apertures mattered.
 They represented every nuance of our partnership.
-What we never talked about.
-The erroneous assumptions we made of each other.
-The miscommunication.
-These notions fell into those holes, and so did I. Now I struggle climbing out.
+What we never discussed.
+The wrongful assumptions we made of each other.
+The calculated miscommunication.
+These notions fell deeper into those holes, and so did I. Now I struggle climbing out.

 A variation of this piece was first published in Eunoia Review.